 The Scenery Design Competition awards winners in the Undergraduate and Graduate divisions win the following: 1st Place: $125, 2nd Place: $75, 3rdPlace: $50.
 Download the 2017 Scenic Design Guidelines »

 Sponsored by Shure, Inc.

 Undergraduate and graduate sound designers showcase their sound designs during the annual Design Competition.
 Prizes will be awarded based on all designs entered for both the undergraduate and graduate levels of the Sound Design Competition.
 Prizes for winners of the combined Undergraduate & Graduate competition: Shure Products for First, Second and Third Places.
 Download the 2017 Properties Design & Construction Guidelines »

 Sponsored by EmptySpace Technology

-The SETC Stage Management Committee is excited to announce the 4th annual SETC Stage Management Games, Thursday evening, March 3, 2016, 9:00-11:00 pm.
+The SETC Stage Management Committee is excited to announce the 5th annual SETC Stage Management Games.
 Student stage managers from all training levels are invited to compete in a round-robin of timed events that include: writing cues, recording blocking, taking line notes, taping a plan and checking presets.
 The top three competitors will advance to a finalist round.
-The winner will be awarded a one-year individual subscription to Virtual Callboard.
-Up to 25 stage managers can compete, and sign up to compete on a first come first served basis will begin at 7:30pm March 3, 2016.
+The winner will be awarded a prize.
 For more information please contact Shawn Paul Evans at firstname.lastname@example.org.
 Learn more about the Stage Management Games »